zmsp/zmsp.github.io/_posts/2020-03-08-i-see-u-coronavirus.md

   og_image: https://i.imgur.com/khtGild.png
   overlay_image: https://i.imgur.com/khtGild.png
 categories:
-  - datascience
+  - Project
 tags:
-  - data
+  - Data
-  - analytics
+  - Analytics
-  - visualization
+  - Visualization

 ---
 I built this web app with the motivation of visualizing the data that’s easy to read and user friendly.
 At the time of when I started building this webapp, there were not many relevent sources except JHU.
 My goal was to provide insights on coronavirus.